pgtipping/Synthalyst/memory-bank/progress.md

 - Performance optimization needed for large content generation
 - Mobile responsiveness needs improvement in some areas
 - Need to add more comprehensive testing
+- Medical Knowledge Assistant treats conversational phrases as new medical queries instead of maintaining context